 Jesse's hands were shaking as he put his gun away; another notch is carved on his soul, another man sent to the grave. jcc

-Many paths I could have chosen, but the ones whereon I tread are they of my own choosing or destiny instead?
+Many paths I could have chosen, but the ones whereon I tread; are they of mine own choosing, or destiny instead?

-Through the years I try to teach him from the lessons I have learned, hoping from the paths I've walked he will take a different turn.
+Through the years I try to teach him from the lessons I have learned; hoping from the paths I walked, he will take different turn.

-Is it coincidence or destiny or the graceful hand of God that leads my weary feet along the pathway where I trod?
+Is it coincidence or destiny, or the graceful hand of God that leads my weary feet along the pathways where I trod?

-I faced prejudice and vengeance and that cancer known as hate; I learned to overcome them as I walked the path of faith.
+I faced prejudice and vengeance and that cancer know as hate; I learned to overcome them as I walked a path of faith.

-I had to love be loved, forgive to be forgiven; I'm thankful for the life I lived and grateful to be living. jcc
+I had to love to be loved, forgive to be forgiven; I’m thankful for the life I lived and grateful to still be living.

-His parched lips kissed her neck and whispered good night rosy Red; then he laid down in the rubbish and placed the bottle beneath his head.
+His parched lips kissed her neck and whispered good night Rosy Red; then he laid down in the rubbish and placed a bottle beneath his head.

 He has given up on living and survival is not in play; he’s waiting on death’s angel while existing day to day.